Abner-NM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

    * Value: School
 8. Script 8: 8-true_knowledge - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
    * TRUEKNOWLEDGE=1209
+9. Script 9: 9-divide_and_rule - prints the result of POWER divided by DIVIDE, followed by a new line
+   * POWER and DIVIDE are environment variables